 2. You will learn how to take in healthy 'critiques' because I (Tio) or others will ask questions about your article and put it under the microscope.
 The purpose is to make it bulletproof.
 No worries, everything is super friendly and meant to make your article much better.
 We will work together on this.

 3. You will have your article proofread and designed.
-The proofreading is basic and you have the last word in any change to the text (your writing style will be preserved).
+The proofreading is basic and you have the last word in any change that is made to the text (your writing style will be preserved).
 The design will be to enhance your article and you will also have the last word in regards to it.

-4. Your article will be promoted as all TROM articles/books are.
+4. Your article will be promoted like all TROM articles/books are.
 We will make memes out of it and post on our social network, and in the future, we will make videos out of it (see TROM Series), audiobooks, and also add it to our huge TROM quiz.

 6. Your article will be available online as HTML5 and plain text, and offline as PDF.